Invictum/serenity-reportportal-integration/README.md

 #### Merge launches

-By default separate launch will be created in RP for each module in case of multi-module project.
+By default, separate launch will be created in RP for each module in case of multi-module project.
 This behavior can be changed with merge launches feature.

 To understand a concept, let's assume following multi-module structure